 - For the purpose of the calculation, income means the applicant's or the family's available net income after taxes as well as their assets.
 Assets means for example the savings deposited in a bank account.

-- Expenses are defined as the basic amount and other basic expenses.
+- Expenses are defined as .
 The basic amount is the sum of money needed for the essential costs of daily living.

 - If the recognised costs are higher than the income, applicants have the right to social assistance that covers the difference between costs and income.